This page contains affiliate links, to find out more information, please read my affiliate disclosure

 Most of the kits listed below are direct drive hub motors, they are a cheap, reliable and effective way to add electric assist (or throttle only control) to your bicycle.

 I have compiled a shortlist of the top best selling cheap ebike conversion kits available in the UK and USA.
-If you live in other countries, check out my links to Aliexpress products for global shipping.
+If you live in other countries, check out my ✅recommendations for trusted Aliexpress vendors who ship to EU countries.

 - Installation criteria